 It is also important to note that living on campus generally differs from earning a degree online, as it incurs additional costs for dining, books and supplies, and other miscellaneous expenses.
 A lot of US universities, fortunately, are committed to making education highly accessible.

 If you are planning to earn a business degree, it is always important to consider how to finance your education, especially when family support is not enough.
 Here are some strategies that you can take advantage of:

 1. Explore Financial Aid Options at the University

 Most universities run financial aid programs that help students obtain affordable education.
 Many of these are based on students’ demonstrated financial need, often through loans, grants, and work-study funding.
 Ivy League universities usually do this.
 Other colleges and universities offer scholarships and merit-based financial assistance.

-You can consider applying for grants, with the Pell Grant as the most popular grant from the Federal Government.
+You can consider applying for grants, with the Pell Grant being the most popular grant from the federal government.
 FAFSA and private loans are also common options.

 2. Check if there are Available Employer Assistance

 If you are a working professional, you may also check if there are available programs from your employer that can potentially fund your education or, at the very least, provide you with discounts on tuition fees.